Nursing Home Quality (NY)

-CASPER is an essential data source for nursing homes identification of areas in need of focused improvement and management of improvement processes.
-Use of CASPER data in day-to-day work will assist NHs with setting improvement targets and measuring the progress.
+CASPER is an essential data source for nursing homes to identify areas in need of focused improvement and management of improvement processes.
+Use of CASPER data in day-to-day work assists NHs with setting improvement targets and measuring the progress.

 Click here to access CASPER learning materials